African - American First Ladies of Distinction

 Sadie Tanner Mossell Alexander

 Sadie Tanner Mossell Alexander (1898 – 1989), a lawyer and civil rights activist, was the first to earn a Ph.D. in economics from the University of Pennsylvania in 1921.
-Additionally, she was the first National President of Delta Sigma Theta Sorority, Inc.
+She was the first National President of Delta Sigma Theta Sorority, Inc.

 Virginal Proctor Powell

-Virginal Proctor Powell (1897 – 1991), an educator, was the first to earn a degree in Library Science from Carnegie Library School in 1923.
+Virginal Proctor Powell (1897–1991), an educator, was the first to earn a degree in Library Science from Carnegie Library School in 1923 and later dedicated her career to expanding access to public libraries for Black communities nationwide.

 Dorothy B. Porter

-Dorothy B. Porter (1905 – 1995), an educator was the first to earn a Masters in Library Science from Columbia University in 1932.
+Dorothy B. Porter (1905–1995), an educator and librarian, was the first to earn a master’s degree in Library Science from Columbia University in 1932 and revolutionized how libraries globally classified and preserved works by Black authors.

 Beverly Prosser